Funded proposals

 In the inaugural year of the Kren Engineering-based Medicine Initiative (KEMi), our primary objective was to fund research projects mainly focused on ophthalmology.
 This aligns with our mission to enhance the integration of engineering and technology in the fields of medicine and healthcare.

 Despite the short two-week submission period, we received an overwhelming response to our call for proposals (CFPs).
 A total of 83 proposals were submitted, with 70 of them being engineering-based medicine projects.
-In response to the enthusiasm expressed by our faculty, our donor increased this year's support to fund additional engineering-based projects and a special Kren-Endowed chair.
+In response to the enthusiasm expressed by our faculty, our donor increased this year's support to fund additional engineering-based projects and a special Kren-Endowed chair project.
 The selected proposals are listed below.

 Engineering-based medicine projects